EU set to tighten Russia sanctions 'within a week'

 Pro-Russian rebels have made gains against Ukrainian troops in recent days in the eastern Donetsk and Luhansk regions.

 Some 2,600 people have died in fighting.

-The conflict in the east erupted in April following Russia's annexation of Ukraine's southern Crimea peninsula a month before.'No time to waste'
+The conflict in the east erupted in April following Russia's annexation of Ukraine's southern Crimea peninsula a month before.

 Western leaders say there is clear evidence of regular Russian military units operating inside Ukraine with heavy weapons.

 Speaking after a summit in Brussels, Mr Van Rompuy said the EU "stands ready to take further significant steps in light of the evolution of the situation on the ground.

 "Everybody is fully aware that we have to act quickly."

 He did not specify the nature of further sanctions, but said the proposals would be ready within a week.